Argyroupoli (today Gümüşhane). Source

-Argyroupoli (Grk: Αργυρούπολη, Trk: Gümüşhane) is a town located 80 km south of Trabzon in Pontus (north eastern Turkey), and hometown of the province of Chaldia.
-The city was established around 700 BC as the settlement of Thyra (Grk: Θύρα) by Ionian Greeks who first discovered silver in the region.
-Its Greek name stems from two Greek words (Argyro = silver, and Polis = city).
-Other names used to describe the town were Argyropolis (Αργυρόπολις), Γκιμισχανά, and Κιουμουσχανά.
+Argyroupoli (Gr: Αργυρούπολη, Tr: Gümüşhane) is a city located 80 km south of Trabzon in Pontus (north eastern Turkey), and was the home town of the historic province of Chaldia.
+The city was established around 700 BC as the settlement of Thyra (Gr: Θύρα) by Ionian Greeks who first discovered silver in the region.
+Its name stems from two Greek words (Argyro = silver, and Polis = city).
+Other names used to describe the town were Argyropolis (Αργυρόπολις), Gimiskhana (Γκιμισχανά), and Kiumuskhana (Κιουμουσχανά).

 Around 840 AD, Argyroupolis was included in the new Roman (Byzantine) province of Chaldia (Χαλδία).
-During the Ottoman period, the sanjak of Argyroupolis fell under the administration of the vilayet of Trabzon and was divided into 4 kazas: namely Argyroupolis, Torul (capital city Ardassa), Cheriana, and Keltik.
+During the Ottoman period, the sanjak of Argyroupolis fell under the administration of the vilayet of Trabzon and was divided into four cazas: namely Argyroupolis, Torul (capital city Ardassa), Cheriana, and Keltik.

 The sanjak in which Argyroupoli was situated, at some stage comprised 37 mines of argentiferous lead and 6 copper mines.
 There is no evidence that these mines were in use during Byzantine times.